Ceylan Önkol: Incident

-12-year-old Ceylan Önkol, who went to graze animals in Hambaz hamlet of Şenlik Village of Lice on 28 September 2009, lost her life due to a mortar bullet that was allegedly thrown from Tapantepe Police Station.
+On 28 September 2009, 12-year-old Ceylan Önkol went to graze animals in Hambaz hamlet of Şenlik Village of Lice.
+During this task, she was killed by a mortar shell, initially alleged to have been fired from Tapantepe Police Station.
 The prosecutor and the doctor who did the autopsy did not go to the scene on the grounds that the area was risky and did not have enough security due to the fact that it was a "terror likely zone".
 This situation also postponed the forensic examination.
 Ceylan's body was left at the scene for six hours.
 Her body was then taken to the police station by the villagers and an autopsy was performed.

-In the reports prepared by the gendarmerie and the police, it was claimed that Önkol hit the explosive with a tahra (curved pruning knife) and that the explosion took place because of this. Önkol family later stated that the used end of the knife was not damaged, it was bent only in the middle and this was proof that the child did not hit the bomb with the knife.
+In the reports prepared by the gendarmerie and the police, it was claimed that Önkol hit the explosive with a tahra (curved pruning knife), causing the explosion.
+However, according to Önkol's family, the end of the knife was not damaged, and was bent in the middle; the family stated this was proof that the child did not hit the bomb with the knife.

 Brigadier General Metin Gürak, Chief of Communication Department of the Turkish General Staff, held a briefing on October 10 and made a presentation with a map and a photo.
-Investigations done on the day of the event determined that the mortar was not shot on the day Ceylan was killed, he said.
-He added that the pit formed in the land where the explosion took place was different from the pits that get form after bombings, and Ceylan Önkol's could have been caused by a different type of explosion.
-Gürak hinted that the PKK was responsible for the incident, saying it was a high-risk land with handmade explosives and mines.
-He also said that the death of Ceylan Önkol was used as a propaganda against the Turkish Armed Forces and that an organized psychological operation was being carried out.
+He stated that investigations on the day of the event determined that the mortar had been shot prior to 28 September.
+He added that the pit formed in the land where the explosion took place was different from the pits that get form after bombings, and Önkol's death could have been caused by a different type of explosion.
+Gürak implied that the PKK was responsible for the incident, saying it was a high-risk land with handmade explosives and mines.
+He also said that Önkol's death was being used as propaganda against the Turkish Armed Forces and that an organized psychological operation was being carried out.

-According to the investigation report issued by the İHD Diyarbakır Branch, Mazlumder Diyarbakır Branch, Diyarbakır Bar Association and Diyarbakır Medical Chamber, on 5 October 2009, the incident could was not being investigated properly due to the negligence of the Lice public prosecutor's office and the security forces.
-It was stated that the necessary sensitivity was not shown in relation to the disclosure of the incident according to the principles of national and international law.
+According to the investigation report issued by the İHD Diyarbakır Branch, Mazlumder Diyarbakır Branch, Diyarbakır Bar Association and Diyarbakır Medical Chamber, on 5 October 2009, the incident was not investigated properly due to the negligence of the Lice public prosecutor's office and the security forces.
+It stated that necessary sensitivity was not shown in relation to the disclosure of the incident according to the principles of national and international law.